fruitcoder/radar.apple.com/README.md

-# radar.apple.com
+# Sample Projects for Apple Radars

-Sample Projects for Apple Radars
+Radars are usually mirrored on https://openradar.appspot.com/ and there is a README inside every project with information about the radar.